What is Dividend Yield?

-This means that the investors for the bakery receive $1 in dividends for every dollar they have invested in the firm.
+It means that the investors for the bakery receive $1 in dividends for every dollar they have invested in the firm.
 In other words, investors are getting a 50% return on their investment every year.

 Company A’s stock is currently being traded at $25 and pays an annual dividend of $1.50 to its shareholders.
-On the other hand, Company B’s stock is trading at $40 in the stock market and also pays an annual dividend of $1.50 per share.
+On the other hand, Company B’s stock is trading at $40 in the stock market and pays an annual dividend of $1.50 per share.

 In this case, Company A’s dividend yield is 6% (1.50/25), while the yield for Company B is 3.75% (1.50/40).